thbaylson/Natural-Language-Processing/README.md

 * Check out local master, pull
 * Delete branch (on local)
 * Update team to ensure they pull new master

-## Plans for Sprint
-[ ] Build enums for 'photos', 'documents', 'audio files', etc
-     * Docs: *.txt/*.docx
-     * Photos: *.jpg/*.png
-     * Audio: *.mp3/*.ogg
-     * Videos: *.mov/*.avi
-[ ] Given input, parse for 'target resources'/'target user' content
-    [ ] If they exist, run with specific filenames / folder names "testfile.txt", "photos" [ ] If it exists, process general filename "testfile" [ ] If given a general property of file (“photos”, “documents”), compare with enums [ ] Once discovered, add target resources to list to be added to the well-formatted string [ ] Leave spacy to determine the rest, incl user names (esp using weight if we figure that out) [ ] If proper noun ('propn'), use as name in well formatted string [ ] Generate format and append to policyfile